grafana/agent/docs/sources/flow/reference/components/discovery.kubernetes.md

 with what is currently running in your cluster.

-If you supply no connection information, this component defaults to an in-cluster config.
+If you supply no connection information, this component defaults to an in-cluster configuration.
 A kubeconfig file or manual connection settings can be used to override the defaults.

 ## Usage